CrayLabs/SmartSim-Zoo/thetagpu/README.md

-Alternatively, if a bleeding-edge version of SmartSim or SmartRedis is required, an installer script is available in this repository.
+Alternatively, if a bleeding-edge version of SmartSim or SmartRedis is required, the installer script `smartsim_thetagpu_installer.sh` is available in this repository.
 It will create a conda environment on the lustre filesystem (this can be modified): the environment variable `PROJECT` has to be modified according to the user's available project.